shauseth/pyramidify/README.md

 # pyramidify
+NVIDIA NeRFs for those who don't have an NVIDIA GPU.
- Plot camera poses in 3D for creating NeRFs.
+An interactive notebook for placing camera poses (pyramids) in your scene.

 ### Step 1: Images
 * Take some images of a scene using any camera.